 2 Although project bonds are, of course, frequently issued under the laws of several jurisdictions around the world, this chapter focuses on these two types of project bonds, which constitute (together with offerings under Regulation S, which provides a Rule 144A-like safe harbour for placements to qualifying non-US persons) the predominant forms of project bond issuances in terms of worldwide dollar value and provide, in our view, the most useful illustration of the issues associated with project bonds generally.

-7 Skadden, Arps, Slate, Meagher & Flom LLP represented Citigroup Global Markets Inc. as lead placement agent in both sPower transactions referenced.
+6 Skadden, Arps, Slate, Meagher & Flom LLP represented Bank of America as lead initial purchaser in connection with the offering.

-11 Sources: 'Sources of Available Project Financing: Project Bonds', by Edward Neaher and Sean Johnson with Practical Law Finance, accessed on 25 January 2019; 'Project Bonds: An alternative source of financing infrastructure projects', Deloitte, accessed on 25 January 2019.
+7 'Sources of Available Project Financing: Project Bonds', by Edward Neaher and Sean Johnson with Practical Law Finance, accessed on 6 February 2020; 'Project Bonds: An alternative source of financing infrastructure projects', Deloitte, accessed on 6 February 2020.

 8 As noted, project bonds are overwhelmingly issued on a private, rather than, public basis.
 However, as a means to add to the pool of potential investors and improve the liquidity of project bonds, Rule 144A project bonds are occasionally issued with 'registration rights,' which require the project company to register the project bonds with the SEC within a certain period of time after closing.
 After such registration, the project bonds are publicly traded, subject to the extensive ongoing reporting requirements referenced herein.